-There are a number of reasons why your iPhone might be having issues with charging.
-We've got a comprehensive guide to how to troubleshoot charging problems.
+There are several reasons why your iPhone might be having issues with charging.
+We've got a comprehensive guide on how to troubleshoot charging problems.
 You might have a bad cable or need to restore your software.
 You might even need to replace your charging port.
 Sometimes, though, the only problem with your charging port is that it's hella dirty.

 Products used in this guide